-Private equity funds generally resist providing a long-term post-closing indemnification for breach of representations and warranties or covenants and negotiate hard to limit the period for such an indemnification.
+Private equity funds generally resist providing a long-term postclosing indemnification for breach of representations and warranties or covenants and negotiate hard to limit the period for such an indemnification.
 There are cases where private equity funds agreed to set up an escrow holding part of a purchase price for a limited period (eg, six months) as a sole recourse that the buyer may have after the closing, but such an arrangement has not yet developed to become 'market practice'.
-In Japan, it has so far not been common to use transaction insurance, which allows a buyer to recover its damages owing to a breach of representations and warranties by a seller.
+In Japan, it has so far not been common at least for the sale of Japanese companies to use transaction insurance, which allows a buyer to recover its damages owing to a breach of representations and warranties by a seller.